edbeeching/godot_rl_agents_examples/examples/HovercraftRacing/readme.md

 - `Human VS AI` or `AI vs AI` mode,
 - Adjustable number of laps (can be set to 0 for infinite race),
-- Basic powerups (push forward or push backward)
+- Basic powerups (push forward or push backward).

 ### Observations:
-- Velocity of the car in local reference
+- Velocity of the car in local reference,
-- 3 sampled `next track points` in the car's local reference
+- 3 sampled `next track points` in the car's local reference,
-- Wall detecting raycast sensor observations
+- Wall detecting raycast sensor observations,
-- Other car detecting raycast sensor observations
+- Other car detecting raycast sensor observations,
-- Position of the other car in the current car's local reference
+- Position of the other car in the current car's local reference,
-- Position of the nearest powerup in the car's local reference
+- Position of the nearest powerup in the car's local reference,
-- Category of the powerup, as there are only two powerups it can be either `[0, 1]` or `[1, 0]`
+- Category of the powerup, as there are only two powerups it can be either `[0, 1]` or `[1, 0]`.

 ### Action space:
 ```gdscript